-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Board as at March 31, 2012, March 31, 2011 and April 1, 2010 and the results of its operations and its cash flows for the years ended March 31, 2012 and March 31, 2011 in accordance with Canadian public sector accounting standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Board as at March 31, 2013 and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.

-Chartered Accountants
+Pricewaterhouse Coopers LLP Chartered Accountants

-PricewaterhouseCoopers LLP, Chartered Accountants 710 Prince Street, PO Box 632, Truro, Nova Scotia, Canada B2N 3E3 T: (902) 895 1641, F: +1 (902) 893 0460
+PricewaterhouseCoopers LLP 710 Prince Street, PO Box 632, Truro, Nova Scotia, Canada B2N 5E5 T: +1 (902) 895 1641, F: +1 (902) 893 0460

-'PwC" refers to PricewaterhouseCoopers LLP, an Ontario limited liability partnership.
+"PwC" refers to PricewaterhouseCoopers LLP, an Ontario limited liability partnership.